 In short, this is how the blog stacks up:

-the social platform for comments is handled by Disqus (as of Sept 15, comments are moved to Twitter in order to gain even better loading speeds), source control is done in GitHub, Hugo generates the site and “push-to-prod” flow is managed by Netlify.
+Google analytics (as of Feb 02, Google analytics are removed in favour of Insights), the social platform for comments is handled by Disqus (as of Sept 15, comments are moved to Twitter in order to gain even better loading speeds), source control is done in GitHub, Hugo generates the site and “push-to-prod” flow is managed by Netlify.

 From idea to implementation ~20hrs.
 Whole site generated in 9ms - go go go!